Teaching Opportunities

 Contact: (tuesdayseminars@case.edu)

-Facilitate a small group that continues the theme of 'doctoring' begun in Block 1 through the examination of such topics as: relationship between the physician and the patient; professionalism; healthcare disparities; cultural competence; quality improvement; law and medicine; medical error/patient safety, end of life issues, and the development of mindful practitioners.
+Faculty needed to facilitate a small group of students on the theme of 'doctoring' begun in Block 1 through the examination of topics such as: relationship between the physician and the patient; professionalism; healthcare disparities; cultural competence; quality improvement; law and medicine; medical error and patient safety; end of life issues; and the development of mindful practitioners.

 Tuesday Seminar Faculty Responsibilities